Marketing

 X thread and LinkedIn post variants

-AI distills a long-form article into multiple platform-specific drafts (thread, carousel-style bullets, LinkedIn post) with different hooks for A/B testing.
+AI distills a long-form article into multiple platform-specific drafts such as a thread, carousel-style bullets, or a LinkedIn post with different hooks for testing.

 ChatGPT / Buffer